MajinBuuOnSecurity/MajinBuuOnSecurity.github.io/_posts/2023-10-21-preventing-accidental-internet-exposure-of-aws-resources.md

 #### A Strategic Implication of VPC Sharing

-In the [Shareable AWS Resources](https://docs.aws.amazon.com/ram/latest/userguide/shareable.html#shareable-vpc) page of the AWS RAM documentation, `ec2:Subnet` is one of 7 resources types marked as
+In the [Shareable AWS Resources](https://docs.aws.amazon.com/ram/latest/userguide/shareable.html#shareable-vpc) page of the AWS RAM documentation, `ec2:Subnet` is one of 7 resource types marked as

 > Can share with ***only*** AWS accounts in its own organization.

 This means you can never perform an AWS organization migration in the future, so if you are 99% of AWS customers, do not use VPC sharing.

-However, if you are willing to risk a production outage 😂 (Particularly if you do not use ASGs or Load Balancers, which will lose access to the subnets), the NAT Gateway will remain functional according to AWS.
+However, suppose you are willing to risk a production outage 😂 (Particularly if you do not use ASGs or Load Balancers, which will lose access to the subnets.)
+The NAT Gateway will remain functional according to AWS.

 See